jasper-oh/Journey-To-Disney/README.md

 - Excellent problem solving, troubleshooting, and debugging skills
 - Ability to develop and optimize alforithms for efficiency and scalability.
 - Exemplary communication, including the ability to engage with artists to understand their requirements and formulate practical solutions.
+- Degree in Computer Science or related professional experience.
 So, Organizing the priority task will be ...

 1.